OpenDSA/OpenDSA/RST/en/Spatial/Bintree.rst

 with that level, called the :term:`discriminator`.
 Its splitting decisions alternate among the key dimensions.
-Another difference from the BST is that the Bintree uses what is known as :term:`key space decomposition`, and so is a form of :term:`trie`.
+Another difference from the BST is that the Bintree uses what is known as :term:`key-space decomposition`, and so is a form of :term:`trie`.
-A key space decomposition splits the key space into equal halves, rather than splitting at the key value of the object being stored.
+A key-space decomposition splits the key space into equal halves, rather than splitting at the key value of the object being stored.

 In theory, the Bintree could be used to unify search across any